asserts/helm-charts/charts/asserts/README.md

 kubectl port-forward svc/asserts-ui 8080 -n asserts
 ```

 And opening your browser to [http://localhost:8080](http://localhost:8080), where you will be directed to the Asserts Registration page.
-There you can acquire a license as seen [here](https://docs.asserts.ai/getting-started/self-hosted/helm-chart#acquire-a-license)
+There you can acquire a license.

+## Acquire a License

+Acquire a trial license by following [these steps](https://docs.asserts.ai/getting-started/self-hosted/helm-chart#acquire-a-license)

-## Configuring Promethueus DataSources
+## Configuring a Prometheus DataSource

-Configure your Prometheus DataSource which Asserts will connect to
-and query by following [these instructions](https://docs.asserts.ai/integrations/data-source/prometheus)
+Configure your Prometheus DataSource which Asserts will connect to and query by following [these instructions](https://docs.asserts.ai/integrations/data-source/prometheus).
+Once you're connected, you can see the data and start observing!

 ## Upgrading the Chart